jcmcnch/MGPrimerEval/README.md

 If you additionally run the *classify* workflow using output from above, you will get:
 - A graphical summary of the overall results
-- Taxonomic assignments for above matching/mismatching fragments
+- Taxonomic assignments for above matching / mismatching fragments (at the order level)
+- Graphical summaries of the taxonomic matches / mismatches
 - Tabular summaries across your whole dataset, indicating the proportions of order-level taxonomic groups are matched or mismatched for each primer/group/mismatch threshold (e.g. summarizing mismatches to *Archaea* for the primer 515Y at a 0-mismatch threshold)
 - Tabular summaries of the primer variants, both for the groups indicated above *and* for taxa that have abundant mismatches (so you can correct these mismatches or at least know what they are, even if the taxa are rare)